 This feature leverages the Bot services functionality in Microsoft Azure.
 The setup process requires the admin to create a Bot Channel Registration and plug the client ID and secret/key from Azure into the Foldr server before users can make use of this feature.
-When the integration is complete, a Foldr app icon is available in the Teams interface at the bottom of the Office 365 Teams interface to launch the picker:
+When the integration is complete, a Foldr app icon is available in the Posts/Conversation interface (at the bottom of the Office 365 Teams UI) to launch the picker:

 1. The Office 365 integration steps must have been completed – either using manual or automatic account linking to associate on-premise Active Directory users to their Office 365 account.
 Paying attention to any additional Azure Graph permissions requried for Teams.